COURSE OVERVIEW

 SOLO

 Solo typically occurs more than halfway through your course and may last up to 24 hours.
 Your instructors will assign each participant an individual campsite within a designated area.
 Your instructors will teach you procedures to follow during solo and monitor you during this experience.
 You will know the location of your instructors’ campsite should you need to contact them; otherwise it is essential that you remain in your designated area.
 If your course has an overnight solo you will have your clothing, food and water.
 In addition, you will have Outward Bound issued gear: including rain gear, shelter, sleeping bag, compass and whistle.
-Due to a decreased need for caloric intake, you will have less food available than you would have during your other course activities.
-Solo is a not a “survival test.”
 You will not be physically active during solo, as solo is a time for rest, recharge and reflection.
 Solo is also a good time to write in the journals we provide.
 If you have questions or concerns, please discuss with your Student Services Representative or your instructors.

 BACKPACKING